 10 Free and Low Cost Dental Care Options for Seniors

-If you read our article, "The Importance of Senior Dental Care", you’ll know how important good oral health is to your overall quality of life.
+If you read our article, The Importance of Senior Dental Care, you’ll know how important good oral health is to your overall quality of life.
 You’ll be able to chew food properly and without pain.
 You’ll taste what you’re chewing.
 You’ll reduce the likelihood of developing other health issues.
 And you’ll save money in the long run.

+For seniors, maintaining oral health becomes doubly important.
+This is because as you age, you become more susceptible to diseases.
+Of course, it would be ideal to have regular dental check-ups and have yourself treated whenever an oral issue arises.
 But access to regular dental care is often difficult for seniors.
 Medicare doesn’t cover it.
 Medicaid coverage is limited.
 Out-of-pocket expenses can be prohibitive to those on a fixed income.

 Fortunately, there are organizations that can help.
 Here are 10 free or low cost dental care options for seniors:

+- The first place you should start is the toothwisdom.org, a site dedicated to health resources for older adults.
+Aside from the informative articles you can find on the site, you can also make use of the care locator tool, which will direct you to where you can find low-cost dental care in your area.
+Click on your state here and you’ll find a list of excellent resources.
 The site is run by Oral Health America (OHA), “a national nonprofit based in Chicago that is dedicated to changing lives by connecting communities with resources to increase access to care, education, and advocacy for all Americans, especially those most vulnerable.”

-5) The Health Resources and Services Administration (HRSA) supports federally-funded health centers for those with no insurance or limited income.
+- The Health Resources and Services Administration (HRSA) supports federally-funded health centers for those with no insurance or limited income.
 Many offer sliding scale (based on what you can afford) payments.
 Visit the site or call 1–888–275–4772.

-8) Check out www.Freemedicalcamps.com to locate free or inexpensive dental care.
+- Check out Freemedicalcamps.com to locate free or inexpensive dental care.